flexera-public/terraform-provider-rightscale/website/docs/d/cm_instance.markdown

   * `os_platform` - The OS platform of the instance.
 One of "linux" or "windows"

-  * `parent_href` - The ID of instance server or server array parent resource.
+  * `parent_href` - The Href of instance server or server array parent resource.

-  * `server_template_href` - The ID of the instance server template resource
+  * `server_template_href` - The Href of the instance server template resource

   * `public_dns_name` - The public DNS name of the instance